 To complete the best feeding shows in the Bangkok aquarium, spend some time watching the Eagle Ray Feeding.

-How to Get to SEA LIFE Bangkok Ocean World?
+4 Ways to Get to SEA LIFE Bangkok Ocean World

 Option 1: By BTS Skytrain